jamesmcm/fireiceRL/PLAN.md

 *   **Controller Input:** Receive commands from the Python agent and translate them into on-level controller inputs (left, right, A); menu buttons are no longer required because resets skip straight into gameplay.
 *   **Level Injection:** Handle `reset`/`restart_level` commands from Python by restoring a clean savestate and force-writing the requested world/level so the agent spawns directly in the stage.
 *   **Communication:** Send the collected game state information (VRAM and RAM values) to the Python script and receive actions in return, likely using ZeroMQ sockets.
+*   **Port Coordination:** Read `FIREICE_PORT` (and optional fallback settings) from the environment so multiple Lua bridges can bind to distinct TCP ports without clashing.

 ### Step 2: Crafting the Brain - The PPO Agent